idiocc/http/README.md

 🦅  Executed 3 tests: 1 error.
 ```
 </td></tr>
 <tr><td>Because we used <code>erotic</code>, the test will fail at the line of where the assertion method was called.
-It is useful for async assertions, which otherwise would not have any useful information in the error stack, and only point to the internal lines in the <em>CookieTester</em>, but not the test suite.</td></tr>
+It is useful to remove too much information in errors stacks, and especially for async assertions, which otherwise would have the stack beginning at <code>&lt;anonymous&gt;</code>, and only pointing to the internal lines in the <em>CookieTester</em>, but not the test suite.</td></tr>
 </table>

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/12.svg?sanitize=true"></a></p>